Active case

 Legislative action to address social media harm

-Officials are also taking action beyond lawsuits.
+Officials are also taking action beyond filing lawsuits.

 • New York Attorney General Letitia James and other officials proposed a new state law to protect children online.

 1. The “Revising Existing Procedures on Reporting via Technology Act” (REPORT Act) aims to strengthen the reporting of online child sexual exploitation to the CyberTipline and modernize the liabilities for such reports.
+The REPORT Act became law on May 7, 2024.

 3. The “Strengthening Transparency and Obligations to Protect Children Suffering from Abuse and Mistreatment Act” (STOP CSAM Act) creates transparency requirements for online platforms; increases accountability for online platforms knowingly hosting, storing, promoting, or facilitating the distribution of CSAM; improves reporting of CSAM; and increases protections for child victims testifying in court and receiving restitution.

-4. The “Kids Online Safety Act” (KOSA) requires social media companies to “provide minors with options to protect their information, disable addictive product features, and opt out of personalized algorithmic recommendations; gives parents new controls to help protect their children and spot harmful behaviors; creates a duty for online platforms to prevent and mitigate specific dangers to minors such as promotion of suicide, eating disorders, substance abuse, and sexual exploitation; and requires independent audits and research into how these platforms impact the well-being of children.”
+4. The “Kids Online Safety Act” (KOSA) requires social media companies to “provide minors with options to protect their information, disable addictive product features, and opt out of personalized algorithmic recommendations.
+KOSA gives parents new controls to help protect their children and spot harmful behaviors; creates a duty for online platforms to prevent and mitigate specific dangers to minors such as promotion of suicide, eating disorders, substance abuse, and sexual exploitation; and requires independent audits and research into how these platforms impact the well-being of children.”

 This increased awareness of social media's dangers is a promising step toward creating real change.
 But companies like Meta have seemingly harmed and continue to cause harm to young people’s mental health.